Xithrius/TODO/README.md

 - [ ] Make something with FastAPI
 - [ ] Learn the C# programming language
 - [ ] Make a mod in Minecraft
+- [ ] Simple card games in Rust, as example project of best practices